stereum-dev/ethereum-node-web-docs/docs/02-guides/04-operation/deleting-keys.md

-# Delete Keys
+### Delete Keys

-1. Delete keys on node
-2. Wait 2 epochs
-   - Verify full inactivity with 3rd party source like beaconcha.in
+#### Procedure for Secure Key Deletion

+1. **Delete Keys on Node**: Initiate the deletion process directly on your node.
+2. **Wait and Monitor**: After deletion, wait for two epochs to ensure the keys are completely inactive.
+3. **Verification**: Use a trusted third-party source like beaconcha.in to confirm that there is full inactivity and no unexpected behavior.